aurelia-contrib/aurelia-dialog-lite/README.md

 ### Basic usage

-Inject `DialogService` to your view module.
+Inject `DialogService` to your view model.

-> This guide shows all code examples in ESNext.
+> Following guide shows all code examples in ESNext.
 It's very similar in TypeScript.
-At the end of this section, all the runnable code demos have both ESNext and TypeScript versions.
+At the end of each section, all the runnable code demos have both ESNext and TypeScript versions.

 ```js
 import {inject} from 'aurelia-framework';